Tuesday, 31 January 2023

 We had company in fact we saw two other ships

 Early that evening we reached Cape Evans, the site of Scott’s second expedition base.
 The sea ice was too thick around the shore to get zodiacs safely in and out – a team of guides made the landing but had great difficulty in getting back to the ship.
 (Why we didn't move on to attempt a landing to visit Scott's hut at Discovery Point remains a mystery as other ships visited there while we were in Ross Sea.)
-Instead we did a ship cruise further south past McMundo base as well as Scott Base.
-It was a glorious evening and reflections breathtaking in mirror-like water.
+Instead we did a ship cruise further south past McMundo Station as well as Scott Base.
+It was a glorious evening and reflections were breathtaking in mirror-like water.
 We anchored that night close to Cape Evans in the hope that the weather would allow a landing the following day.

 I’ll leave you to enjoy the stunning sky and sea ….